nickcosmo/pomo-api/README.md

 # pomo-api
-A custom API for the Pomo study app I built
+A custom API in Node.js for my Pomo study app